rtmigo/xrandom_dart/README.md

 | **Speed**       | `Xorshift64`              | `Xorshift32`        |
 | **Quality**     | `Xoshiro256pp`              | `Xoshiro128pp`        |

+JavaScript-enabled classes are always some trade-offs in favor of compatibility.

 # Compatibility

 You can safely **use any classes on mobile and desktop** platforms.